Lab Head – Prof Kat Holt (PhD)

 Dr Kelly Wyres (DPhil)

-Kelly joined the lab in 2015 and is now a NHMRC Investigator.
+Kelly joined the lab in 2015 and is now a NHMRC Emerging Leadership Fellow.
 Her work focusses on understanding the evolution and epidemiology of Klebsiella pneumoniae, in particular how and why this species is subdivided into hundreds of distinct clones that cause different clinical problems.
 Click here to read more or find Kelly on Google Scholar.

 Dr Margaret Lam (PhD)